mkaufmann1/Lightning/README.md

 If you are using this to migrate from WEA to NLC, we reccommend the following workflow:
 Step 0: Export the Ground truth XML from WEA.
 Make sure you export your groundtruth in the following way:
 	Go to the following URL:https://watson-wdc01.ihost.com/instance/{YOUR_INSTANCE_ID}/predeploy/{YOUR_PROJECT_ID}/deepqa/tools/?action=/workbench/questionsets&root=true
-	Go to Ground Truth -> WEA Answer Key XML format.
+	Go to Ground Truth -> Ground Truth Snapshot format.
 Put in a file name, and hit save.
 	Download the output from the 'Messages' tab on the top right Step 1 : Use python/extract.py to convert ground truth snapshot into CSVs.
 Step 2 : Use python/split.py to split train and test set.
 You will use the train set to